Walmart Takes on Prime Day with Competing July Deals Event

 How Walmart is challenging Amazon’s Prime Day dominance

-Open-access vs. paywall
+Open-access vs paywall

 Prime Day remains locked behind a $14.99-per-month (or $139-per-year) Prime subscription.
 Walmart Deals, by contrast, welcomes all shoppers from the get-go, with membership perks layered on top rather than gating access entirely.

-Extended duration & multi-channel reach
+Extended duration and multi-channel reach

 A six-day window gives Walmart more runway for promotions and inventory management, while in-store availability offers flexibility for customers who prefer curbside pickup or last-minute runs.